 Dena Beard: I’ll be bringing in a more diverse program.
-There will be one or two very well selected sound shows a month, through Godwaffle Noise Pancakes and other outlets, but there will also be strong exhibition program featuring 3-4 large-scale artist commissions per year, interspersed by film/performance/literary events.
-Next year I hope to launch the exhibition program, which will present 3-4 large scale commissions by artists who work on-site, in residence, for 2 months prior to actually showing the finished work.
+There will be one or two very well-selected sound shows a month, through Godwaffle Noise Pancakes and other outlets, but there will also be a strong exhibition program featuring 3-4 large-scale artist commissions per year interspersed by film/performance/literary events.
+Next year I hope to launch the exhibition program, which will present three to four large-scale commissions by artists who work on-site, in residence, for two months before actually showing the finished work.
 The point is that the process is as important as the product — I want audiences to be inspired by new ways of working, not just the thing itself.

 White Fungus: Will there be major or minor differences from what we know of the Lab?

 Since 1984, when it was founded by a bunch of rebellious, independent artists from SF State, The Lab has actively sought out confrontation with the established system of showing art.
-The Lab has exhibited the work of extremely young artists, had live cinema events, kinetic art shows, and parties — it reflects and produces more of social dynamic and a way of life than merely adhering to the rigid paradigms of institutional art.
-Following the labor show, I plan to host a series of alternative archiving projects — exhumations of the spirits of Maria Nordman, Bruce Conner, Tom Marioni, Achilles Rizolli and others who define the vernacular history of this city.
-From that foundation we will launch a The Lab’s 30th Anniversary party, a telethon that engages many of these key players in a round the clock celebration of all of that Bay Area weirdness.
-The final project of the first phase is the launching of our new website, which will be concurrent with an exhibition that explores the context and derivations of digital art in the physical realm.
-I hope that the website will become a forum for discourse and discovery, both critiquing and renegotiating the physical space.
+The Lab has exhibited the work of extremely young artists, had live cinema events, kinetic art shows, and parties — it reflects and produces more of a social dynamic and a way of life than merely adhering to the rigid paradigms of institutional art.
+Following the labor show, I plan to host a series of alternative archiving projects — exhumations of the spirits of Maria Nordman, Bruce Conner, Tom Marioni, Achilles Rizolli, and others who define the vernacular history of this city.
+From that foundation, we will launch The Lab’s 30th Anniversary party, a telethon that engages many of these key players in an around-the-clock celebration of all of that Bay Area weirdness.
+The final project of the first phase is launching our new website, which will be concurrent with an exhibition that explores the context and derivations of digital art in the physical realm.
+I hope that the website will become a forum for discourse and discovery, critiquing and renegotiating the physical space.

 Dena Beard: Great art problematizes capital, either directly or indirectly, and sometimes that isn’t what people who aspire towards capital want to see.
-Fundraising amongst tech workers is quite difficult, perhaps only because it's a very young industry — the tech community hasn't yet figured out how to leverage art for profit, which is what we see in Europe and New York.
+Fundraising amongst tech workers is quite difficult, perhaps only because it's a very young industry — the tech community hasn't yet figured out how to leverage art for profit, which we see in Europe and New York.

-Regardless, I have been in numerous panel discussions and arguments on this subject, but my stance remains the same, that technology creates systems for more effective production and art dismantles those systems to inspire affective thought.
+Regardless, I have been in numerous panel discussions and arguments on this subject.
+Still, my stance remains that technology creates systems for more effective production and art dismantles those systems to inspire affective thought.

 Dena Beard: I love it that you've noticed this!
-I think feminist women and men have made enormous strides in making this world safer to be out alone in after dark, which normally was the privilege of straight white men.
+I think feminist women and men have made enormous strides in making this world safer to be out alone after dark, which normally was the privilege of straight white men.
 Curators and artists are taking notice that these unofficial viewpoints contain a trove of new unexplored richness.
-That said, the culture of experimental music has been tightly configured around the white male perspective, and the bro culture at shows can still be overwhelming, and a bit ridiculous.
+That said, experimental music culture has been tightly configured around the white male perspective, and the bro culture at shows can still be overwhelming and a bit ridiculous.

-Dena Beard: Keeping the work alive means constantly introducing new voices–especially those lie outside the scene.
+Dena Beard: Keeping the work alive means constantly introducing new voices, especially those outside the scene.